GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The complexity of software is an essential property, not an accidental one.
-Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
+> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
 >
-> ~ *Fred Brooks*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts